SuperDARN/pydarn/docs/dev/PR.md

 # Pull Requests

 Pull Requests in GitHub are a nice means of allowing others to review and test your code.
-This allows community to know what is coming up in pyDARN and be part of the collaboration.
+This allows members of the community to know what is coming up in new releases of pyDARN and be part of the collaboration.

 ## Code Check List